sanjay-namdeo/notes/java/immutable-class.md

-## Immutable Class
+# Immutable Class

 Once an object of an immutable class is created, it cannot be modified.

 > All Wrapper classes are immutable like String, Integer, Byte, Short, Boolean

-Following are the requirements to create an immutable class
+## How to create an immutable class
 1. The **class must be declared as final** so that child classes can't be created
 2. **Data member must be private** so that direct access is not possible
 3. **Data member must be final** so that we can't change the value of the after it is created